What is Ozone? What is Ozone therapy?

-The number and frequency of treatment varies with the severity of your condition, age and overall health status.
+The number and frequency of treatment vary with the severity of your condition, age, and overall health status.
 The number of treatments can be up to 20 and the frequency can be as often as daily to several times per week.
 The Studio Medical Team will discuss this with you and decide the most appropriate number and frequency of treatments.

 - Bocci V. Biological and clinical effects of ozone.
 Has ozone therapy a future in medicine?
 Br J Biomed Sci.
 1999;56(4):270-9.
 Review.
 PubMed PMID: 10795372.

 - Bocci V, Valacchi G, Corradeschi F, Fanetti G. Studies on the biological effects of ozone: 8.
 Effects on the total antioxidant status and on interleukin-8 production.
 Mediators Inflamm.
 1998;7(5):313-7.
 PubMed PMID: 9883965; PubMed Central PMCID: PMC1781866.